-I was devastated.
+How do I forgive a cheating wife?
+Mental images of my wife’s cheating devastated me.
 My whole world came crashing down.
 I actually left home and wandered around for 7 days, not knowing if I should stay alive or die.
 I felt my whole life was a sham.

 Related reading: 6 reasons people give for having affairs

 We came back home.
 It took me almost 6 months to come to terms with her affairs.
 During the course of this slow and tortuous journey, I realised that the root cause of my hatred and anger was not her actions, but the unrealistic expectation that I had from her.

 We all expect it from people we love.
 Loyalty.
 Quid pro quo.
 If I was loyal, I expected her to be the same.
 We don’t realise we are not clones of each other.
 The problem lay with me, with my unrealistic expectation from her, a professionally qualified independent-minded human being who was an equal, not a subservient, second-class life partner.

 The realisation was not sudden but gradual.
 It started with my search for the reasons that could have prompted her actions.
 What could lead her into a passionate fling with other individuals when she had a fairly prosperous, sexually exciting, professionally fulfilling and satisfying married life?
 I kept searching for the reasons why my wife had an affair?
 I kept asking myself what should I do if my wife is having an affair?

 I realised my wife’s affair was not her fault

 I read a lot of articles and watched a lot of videos on love, marriages, and affairs online.
 I realised I was not alone.
 And it slowly dawned on me that she had affairs not because there was anything wrong with me or our relationship.